-1. Introduction
+1 1.
+Introduction

-Recent studies of the boundary integral formulation of problems in time domain acoustic scattering [1], wave propagation in periodic structures [2], dynamic elasticity using the Helmholtz decomposition method [3] and direct field-only formulation of computational electromagnetics [4-6], all rely on finding accurate and efficient methods of solving the scalar Helmholtz equation.
+Recent studies of boundary integral formulation of problems in time domain acoustic scattering [1], dynamic elasticity using the Helmholtz decomposition method [2] and direct field-only formulation of computational electromagnetics [3, 4, 5], all rely on finding accurate and efficient methods of solving the scalar Helmholtz equation.
 In this regard, it is timely to re-visit the boundary integral method of solving the Helmholtz equation.